biobakery/humann2_test/scripts/README.txt

 NOTE: If you are running on hutlab3, this file can be found at /n/huttenhower_lab/data/uniprot/2014-09/ .

-2.3.2 Download and decompress the UniProt id mappings.
+2.3.2 Download and create the UniProt to UniRef50/90 mappings from the full set.
-$ wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/idmapping.dat.gz
+$ ./UniProt_mapping.py -i UniRef50 -o map_uniprot_UniRef50.dat.gz
-$ gunzip idmapping.dat.gz
+$ ./UniProt_mapping.py -i UniRef90 -o map_uniprot_UniRef90.dat.gz

 NOTE: If you are running on hutlab3, these files can be found at /n/huttenhower_lab/data/idmapping/ .